VenturaLM/Computer_Vision/README.md

     -D OPENCV_GENERATE_PKGCONFIG=ON \
     -D OPENCV_EXTRA_MODULES_PATH=~/opencv_build/opencv_contrib/modules \
     -D BUILD_EXAMPLES=ON ..

-    $ make -j8 (Modify the -j flag according to your processor.
+Modify the -j flag according to your processor in the next command line.
 If you do not know the number of cores your processor, you can find it by typing nproc.
-The compilation may take several minutes or more, depending on your system configuration.)
+The compilation may take several minutes or more, depending on your system configuration:

+    $ make -j8
     $ sudo make install